From the Editors: St. Nicholas visits Erie

 It's okay to love Christmas, and it's time we admit

-There's a certain thing special, just not every bit.
+There's a certain thing special, just not every bit in it.

 So I'll stay realistic, yet be mildly cheery